From Modest Beginnings to a Global Player

 In 2007, the re-branding of the organization was brought from DFDS Transport to DSV.
 DSV has operated under the name of DFDS Transport since the acquisition of DFDS Dan Transport A/S (2000).
 Over the years the company's names have caused some confusion, not least to shareholders.
 The company is referred to as DFDS Transport but shares have been traded on the Copenhagen Stock Exchange under the name of DSV.
 Therefore it has been decided that DSV will be the future name of the group's companies.

-2016 has brought new growth through the acquisition of UTi, creating our strongest transportation and logistics network to date.
-This has allowed for our own operations in more than 80 countries; more than 1,000 branch offices, terminal and warehouse facilities; and positioning DSV as the 4th largest global freight forwarder - based on total revenue in 2014 (Source: Journal of Commerce, 15 April 2015, Transport Intelligence).
+In 2016, DSV again experienced growth through the acquisition of UTi, creating our strongest transportation and logistics network to date.
+This has allowed for growth of our own operations in to more than 80 countries; more than 1,000 branch offices, terminal and warehouse facilities; and positioning DSV as the 5th largest global freight forwarder - based on total revenue in 2014 (Source: Journal of Commerce, 15 April 2015, Transport Intelligence).

 Specialization within Divisions